 - WireGuard (default)

 The Android app comes with the same except IKEv2.

 Private Internet Access contrarily comes with OpenVPN and WireGuard protocols on most of the devices.
 WireGuard is new to the world, but the protocol has been faster than OpenVPN due to the clean and short programming.

 The next round of VyprVPN vs. Private Internet Access is the geo-restriction support.
 VyprVPN is known for streaming many geo-restricted services.
 In fact, on their streaming page, they have mentioned that the service supports over 40 streaming services.
 The number is pretty good.

-Private Internet Access also supports the streaming services, including Netflix, but the official number and names are not listed on the website.
-In an email reply, a representative suggested that they offer around 30, but the number is lower than VyprVPN’s.
+Private Internet Access also supports streaming services, including Netflix, but the official number and names are not listed on the website.
+In an email reply, a representative suggested that they offer around 30 but lower the number than VyprVPN’s.

 Winner: VyprVPN | Score: 2

 From here in VyprVPN vs. Private Internet Access, we take a few tests to find the ideal service.
 Each test comes with a video as proof.